OpenSocietyPlatform/snafu/README.md

 - https://www.linkedin.com/pulse/designing-key-value-database-btree-divagar-carlmarx/
 - https://www.academia.edu/32392477/Optimized_Data_Indexing_Algorithms_for_OLAP_Systems

-### [Scoped] GLOSSARY
+### GLOSSARY-FULL [Scoped]
 **Blank Node**: Local identifiers for unnamed nodes in RDF graphs that are used in some concrete RDF syntaxes or RDF store implementations.
 The identifiers for Blank Nodes are not part of the RDF abstract syntax, but are entirely dependent on particular concrete syntax or implementation (such as Turtle, JSON-LD).
+Unlike IRIs and literals, blank nodes do not identify specific resources.
+Statements involving blank nodes say that something with the given relationships exists, without explicitly naming it.

 **BNode**: Short for Blank Node.

+**Data Model**:

 **Entity**: